13932157033/AIHelp-Unity-SDK/README.md

 **Best Practice：**
 > 1. Use this method to set the user name, which will be shown in the web console's conversation page for the user.
 You can address the user with this name during the chat.
-> 2. Normally you don't need to use this method if you have passed user name in other method.
+> 2. Normally you do not need to use this method if you have passed the user name in another method.
 However, if you want to use FAQ's [Self-Service](#selfservice), then you must set the User Id first.

 #### <h4 id="ServerId">9.
-Set Unique Server ID，use`setServerId`
+Set Unique Server ID，use `setServerId`
 </h4>

 	void setServerId(int serverId);